gislite/webgis-pub/webgis-src/chb1_mapserver-setup/sec02_setup/section.rst

    a2enmod cgi
    service apache2 restart

-Almost no difference except the newer ``php 7.2`` version used in Ubuntu 18.04.
+Almost no difference except the different versions of PHP Debian/Ubuntu.
 When installing these packages, if the corresponding dependencies are missing, they will be installed automatically.

 After the installation is complete, you can enter the following command on the terminal to view the results:

 ::